directwebremoting/docdwr/readme.txt

   2 space characters and no tabs
 - Please keep the HTML very simple
   For the most part p/h1/h2/h3/a/strong/pre/code are all the tags you should need
+- We have defined 3 extra meta elements:
+  - <meta name='alias' content='/path/to/old/content'>
+    This allows us to generate apache.conf files that reduce 404s.
+This line is in effect a 'COME_FROM'.
+And you thought GOTO was evil ....
+  - <meta name='weight' content='-5'>
+    Heavier items (bigger numbers) sink down menus.
+The default is 0
+  - <meta name='navTitle' content='Short Desc'>
+    The side navigation needs to be compact when the actual page title may be better being more expressive.
+This allows us to override the official title
 - If you want to move a page from one location to another, please:
   - Ensure that all inbound links point to the new location
   - In the header of the moved document, add a line that points to the old location